bulletmark/pifaceio/README.md

-The following [piface][] API will work compatibly, but performance is slightly degraded compared to reading and writing the single input and output bytes using the canonical new pifaceio API described above.
+The following [piface][] API will work compatibly, but performance is slightly degraded compared to reading and writing the single input and output bytes using the canonical new and preferred pifaceio API described above.
+However, performance is still significantly superior compared to using the original [piface][] package itself.

     #import piface.pfio as pf (change this to next line)
     import pifaceio as pf